-We describe a novel approach to enrich for an RNA processing signal in vertebrate cells.
-To our knowledge, this is the first application of an iterative procedure in vivo to identify RNA processing signals.
-In vivo randomization-selection approaches have been used in Saccharomyces cerevisiae to demonstrate RNA-RNA interactions required for splicing.
-Madhani and Guthrie (28) identified functional intermolecular base paring of U2 and U6 snRNAs and Libri et al. (23) demonstrated a role for pre-mRNA intramolecular base-pairing in splicing.
-In these procedures, selection was based on cell survival and occurred in a single step.
-Our approach is more like a SELEX procedure (46) that has been performed in living cells rather than in microfuge tubes.
-A pool of pre-mRNAs containing randomized sequence is expressed in cells, the desired product is selected by the choice of PCR priming sites, amplified, and cycled through multiple rounds.
-The advantage of this approach is the ability to enrich for active sequences.
-Splicing signals in vertebrate genes rarely fit a strict consensus making it difficult to identify them on the basis of sequence alone.
-Using an iterative procedure allowed us to identify an enriched motif even though no clear consensus could be discerned.
-It should be possible to use this approach to identify cell-specific splicing enhancers by performing the selection procedure in differentiated cell types.
-It may also be useful to perform directed "in vivo SELEX" in cells that overexpress individual splicing factors.
+We describe a novel approach to enrich for an RNA-processing signal in vertebrate cells.
+In vivo randomization-selection approaches have been used for Saccharomyces cerevisiae to demonstrate RNA-RNA interactions that are required for splicing.
+Madhani and Guthrie (28) used this approach to demonstrate intermolecular base pairing of U2 and U6 small nuclear RNAs, and Libri et al. (23) demonstrated a role for pre-mRNA intramolecular base pairing in splicing of a large yeast intron.
+These procedures used a single-step selection based on cell survival.
+In contrast, our approach is more like performing SELEX (46) in living cells: a pool of pre-mRNAs containing randomized sequence is spliced, and the product of one of two splicing pathways is selected by the choice of PCR priming sites, amplified, and cycled through multiple rounds.
+The advantage of this approach is the ability to enrich for sequences that are optimally active in vivo.
+RNA-processing signals in vertebrate genes rarely fit a strict consensus, making it difficult to identify them on the basis of sequence alone.
+An iterative procedure allowed us to enrich for on the basis of